w3c/wot-binding-templates/registry-requirements.md

   - Reasons Behind the Requirement:
     - Avoid submission of a binding like "XML Binding" that says "Use `contentType:application/xml` and nothing more.
 That alone would not be enough to serialize correct messages based on the data schema.
   - TODO: We will need additional mechanisms (including vocabulary terms) to ensure that it is possible to use other media types.
+ - DISCUSS: Should the binding document required to follow W3C copyright rules and must the document follow the exact template.

 ## Basic Requirements